 Normally, they will be flying in the valleys keeping well away from the ridge lines.
 If they fly over a ridge they may go partly inverted so that they don't lose sight of the ground.
 Tucano training aircraft may behave differently - these are the black turbo prop aircraft with straight wings In the early stages of training, student pilots will be flying straight legs between well defined visual waypoints, like Killington Reservoir.
 From a free flier's perspective these are the ones to watch out for, a) because they're flying over the hills instead of in the valleys and b) because most of their attention will be on flying the aircraft; the look-out may not be getting a lot of their time!

 Cumbria lies in Low Flying Area 17 and standard low flying height in Cumbria is 250ft agl.
-Go here for a map of all low flying areas.
+Go here for further information about military low flying.
 The common route in Cumbria is up Windermere, over Dunmail Raise, Thirlmere and past Keswick, frequently going up the gap between Skiddaw and Blencathra.
 In the Southern Uplands of Scotland, low level flying can take place at 100ft agl.
 Aircraft can fly at up to around 420 kts which is around 7 miles a minute.
 Frequently you will hear them long before you can see them.
 Tucanos will fly slower at around 240 kts.
 As well as fast jets, you will see Hercules transport aircraft flying at low level and they make a pretty impressive sight when flying up Thirlmere.
 A Hercules will be trailing a very dynamic wake so keep well clear of their track for several minutes and watch out for the wake being blown downwind.

 Most sorties are flown during weekdays.
 They do fly on weekday evenings and at night.
 Friday afternoons are generally quieter and there is no low flying at weekends.